top of page

 History

-College Tribe is a 501(C)3 not-for-profit organization founded in 2007 by four Black fathers.
-The men were bonded by their determination to graduate from high school and attend college despite their “at risk” childhoods.
-College Tribe’s mission is to cultivate the character, scholarship and social competence of third to eighth grade boys in underserved communities in Washington DC.
-College Tribe initially focused on creating mentor relationships between Black men and high school and elementary school youth in order to demonstrate pathways to college and success in life.
-Recognizing the need to create a culture of academic achievement at an earlier age, College Tribe adjusted its target population to elementary and middle school boys in 2009.
-Based in part on the expertise of our mentors and the interests of the boys, College Tribe piloted a program to offer after- school STEM classes in the 2010-2011 academic year.
-We started with robotics and added video game design the next school year.
-After finishing our pilot program in 2012, we saw a powerful symbiotic relationship between STEM and mentoring and decided to further refine our focus: Black men mentoring black boys and creating STEM leaders.
+College Tribe is a 501(C)3 not-for-profit organization founded in 2007 by Peter Clare, Len Hall, Brandon Raines, and Solomon Thompson.
+Jr., four Black fathers bonded by their accomplishment of graduating from high school and attending college despite their “at risk” childhoods.
+These men created a Mentoring organization, College Tribe, to cultivate the character, scholarship, and social competence of black boys in underserved communities in Washington, DC.
+College Tribe initially focused on creating mentor relationships between Black men and high school and middle school youth in order to demonstrate pathways to college and success in life.
+Recognizing the need to create a culture of academic achievement at an earlier age, College Tribe adjusted its target population to elementary and middle school boys in 2009 and now serves third - eighth grade black boys in Wards 7 & 8.

 Mission